DAVID J. WILLIS ATTORNEY

-In order to determine which rules apply, you will need to determine if the judgment in question was abstracted before or after Sept.
+In order to determine which rules apply, one needs to determine if the judgment in question was abstracted before or after Sept.
 1, 2007.

-Judgment Liens Abstracted after Sept.
-1, 2007 (The New Law Applies)
+Judgment Liens Abstracted after September.
+1, 2007 (New Law Applies)

-Sec.
-52.0012(c) of the Property Code (the new law, effective September 1, 2007) deals with judgment liens against the homestead which were abstracted after that date.
+Property Code section 52.0012(c) deals with judgment liens against the homestead which are abstracted after that date.
 Note the use of the word "abstracted."
 If the judgment was rendered before this key date but it was not abstracted until afterward, then the new law would apply.

-Sec.
-52.0012(c) affirms that a judgment lien does not attach to, and does not constitute a lien on, a judgment debtor´s exempt real property, including the debtor´s homestead.
-It can be difficult, however, to persuade a title company of this fact that they should ignore a judgment.
-A title company´s automatic, self-serving reaction is usually to require that all liens be cleared.
+A judgment lien does not attach to a judgment debtor’s exempt real property, including the debtor's homestead.
+It can be difficult, however, to persuade a title company that they should ignore a judgment.
+A title company’s automatic, self-serving reaction is usually to require that all liens be cleared.
 The homeowner should resist this pressure and insist on his or her homestead rights.

-As in the case of other liens, the first step in the lien removal process under the new law is a demand letter – in this case, a 30 day letter to the judgment creditor and its attorney.
-If there is no response, Section 52.0012 provides that a judgment debtor may file a "Homestead Affidavit as Release of Judgment Lien" which "serves as a release of record of a judgment lien established under this chapter."
-The affidavit must be in proper form, meeting all the requirements of the statute.
-However, if the judgment creditor files a contradicting affidavit, and if after filing such contradicting affidavit a purchaser or mortgagee of real property acquires the purchaser´s or mortgagee´s interest from the judgment debtor, then the debtor´s affidavit does not act as a release of the judgment lien with respect to the purchaser or mortgagee.
+As is true with other liens, the first step in the process under the new law is a demand letter–in this case, a 30-day letter to the judgment creditor and its attorney.
+If there is no response, Property Code section 52.0012 provides that a judgment debtor may file a "Homestead Affidavit as Release of Judgment Lien" which "serves as a release of record of a judgment lien established under this chapter."
+The affidavit must be in proper form, meeting all requirements of the statute.
+However, if the judgment creditor files a contradicting affidavit, and if after filing such contradicting affidavit a purchaser or mortgagee of real property acquires the purchaser’s or mortgagee’s interest from the judgment debtor, then the debtor's affidavit does not act as a release of the judgment lien with respect to the purchaser or mortgagee.

-2. A 30-day demand letter has been sent by CM/RRR to the judgment debtor to the creditor and its attorney enclosing a copy of the affidavit that is intended to be filed.
-Evidence of homestead status should be included.
+2. a 30-day demand letter has been sent by CM/RRR to the creditor and its attorney enclosing a copy of the affidavit that is intended to be filed, with evidence of homestead status included;

-5. No contradicting affidavit has been recorded by the creditor.
+5. no contradicting affidavit is recorded by the creditor;

-6. The size of the property does not exceed 10 acres, if urban, or 200 acres, if rural (100 acres if the debtor is single).
+6. the size of the property does not exceed 10 acres, if urban, or 200 acres, if rural (100 acres if the debtor is single); and

 In the case of judgment liens abstracted prior to September 1, 2007, the old law as set out in the1992 case of Tarrant Bank v.
-Miller (833 S.W.2D 366) applies.
-Tarrant decided that a judgment creditor, in this case a bank, was liable in damages if it failed after demand to give a partial release of a judgment as to the debtor´s homestead.
-The best approach to removing an older lien would therefore be to send the creditor´s attorney a demand for a partial release accompanied a credible threat of litigation if the release is not signed.
+Miller, 310 Ark.
+179, 833 S.W.2d 366 (1992), applies.
+Tarrant Bank decided that a judgment creditor may be liable in damages if it fails after demand to give a partial release of a judgment as to the debtor’s homestead.
+The best approach to removing an older lien would therefore be to send the creditor’s attorney a demand for a partial release accompanied by a credible threat of litigation if the release is not signed.

 The Flaw in the Process

-There is nothing in the statute that requires a title company to accept the affidavit provided for in Sec.
-52.0012 (the new law) and then go forward with closing and issuing one or more title policies.
+There is nothing in the statute that requires a title company to accept the affidavit provided for in section 52.0012 (the new law) and then go forward with closing and issuing one or more title policies.
 In other words, the law is not self-enforcing.
-Title companies, being the conservative institutions that they are, may hesitate or refuse to go along.
-As in other situations, it may be necessary to "shop" title companies until one is found that is amenable to this process.
+Title companies, being the conservative institutions that they are, may hesitate or refuse to go along, which can be a disappointment to a seller who has diligently followed the provisions of the lien removal statute.
+As in other situations, it may be necessary to shop title companies until one is found that is amenable to this process.

-When asking that an attorney initiate the process of removing a lien from the homestead, the client should be prepared with an number of items: (1) a copy the abstract of judgment (if a copy of the judgment itself is available, supply that as well); (2) a copy of the warranty deed to the homestead; (3) a print-out from the local appraisal district indicating that the property is classified as homestead; (4) the name and address of each judgment creditor and/or their attorneys; and (5) any correspondence between the judgment creditor and the client.
+When asking that an attorney initiate the process of removing a lien from the homestead, the client should be prepared with a number of items: (1) a copy the abstract of judgment (if a copy of the judgment itself is available, supply that as well); (2) a copy of the warranty deed to the homestead; (3) a print-out from the local appraisal district indicating that the property is classified as homestead (sometimes there is a notation that it is "HS"); (4) the name and address of each judgment creditor and/or its attorneys; and (5) correspondence between the judgment creditor and the client.

 Note item (4).
-Clients often expect a lawyer to be able to locate their creditors.
-This may not always be the case, since lawyers are not usually also investigators.
+Clients often expect a lawyer to be able to locate their creditors as part of the lien removal process.
+This may not be a reasonable assumption, since lawyers are not usually also investigators.
+Demand letters may be returned labeled "no such address" or the like.
 If an investigator is needed, the client should be prepared to bear that expense.

 PART THREE: RELEASE OF CHILD SUPPORT LIENS

-S.B.
-1661, passed by the 81st Legislature, amends the Texas Family Code to establish a process by which an obligor may obtain the release of a child support lien against the obligor´s homestead.
-The procedure involves the filing of an affidavit and is identical to that contained in Sec.
-52.0012 (discussed above).
+Texas Family Code section 157.3171 establishes a process by which an obligor may obtain the release of a child support lien against the obligor’s homestead.
+The procedure involves the filing of an affidavit and is identical to that contained in Property Code section 52.0012 (discussed above).
+The procedure involves the filing of an affidavit and is identical to that contained in section 52.0012 (discussed above).
 The law states that "the obligor is considered to be a judgment debtor under that section and the claimant under the child support lien is considered to be a judgment creditor under that section."
 The person claiming the lien may file a contradicting affidavit: "If the claimant files a contradicting affidavit as described by Subsection (d), the issue of whether the real property is subject to the lien must be resolved in an action brought for that purpose in the district court of the county in which the real property is located and the lien was filed."
 If the property is in the same county in which a divorce or action for child support was had, then the court that heard the case would likely have jurisdiction over the lien issue as well.